Skip to main content

 Learn if the shingle in the ITEL report matches your current shingle color

-After getting the report, you’re ready to learn if the shingle’s color in the report matches the shingle color currently on your roof.
+After getting the report and if shingle is still available, it must be tested to ensure it matches.
 First, your roofing contractor will go buy a bundle of the shingles (if they’re available and still in production) specified in the report.

 bundle of shingles in truck with mailbox and home in the background

-shingle taped on roof to show color difference(Shingles taped on roof to show color difference)
+shingle taped on roof to show color difference(New shingles taped on older roof to show color difference)

 Determine next steps for repairs or a full roof replacement